(458) 592-9587 jenniesnotarynook@gmail.com

 Need a verified copy of an important document?
 I can certify that a photocopy is a true and accurate reproduction of the original.
 This is commonly used for passports, diplomas, business records, and other personal documents.
 Note that state laws vary on which documents can be copy-certified - I'll confirm eligibility at the time of your appointment.

-I'm a mobile notary, which means I come to you.
-I serve clients throughout Medford, Central Point, Ashland, Phoneix, Talent, Shady Cove, Butte Falls, Rogue River, Merlin, Grants Pass Oregon area and can accommodate a wide range of settings including hospitals, care facilities, estate companies, and coffee shops.
+As a mobile notary, I come to you.
+I serve clients throughout Medford and Southern Oregon area including Grants Pass Oregon.
+I can accommodate a wide range of settings including hospitals, care facilities, estate companies, and coffee shops.
 If you're not sure whether I cover your location, just reach out and I'll do my best to make it work.

 I do my best to keep flexible hours because I know your schedule doesn't always cooperate.
 Whether you need a morning appointment before work, an evening signing after the kids are in bed, or something on a Saturday, I'll do my best to make it happen.
 I'm also available for time-sensitive situations when you need a notary sooner rather than later.
 Reach out and we'll find a time that works.